mhlinder/NESS17/md/call-for-participation.md

 Manuscript needs to be received no later than Monday, March 20, 2017.
 Students in all disciplines may submit a paper.

-## Student Poster Competition
+## Liberty Mutual Student Poster Competition

-Students are encouraged to submit posters for consideration for 3-5 student poster awards sponsored by one of our industrial partners.
+Students are encouraged to submit posters for consideration for 3-5 student poster awards sponsored by Liberty Mutual.
 The abstract must be received no later than Monday, April 3, 2017.
 Students in all disciplines may submit a poster.